slugrustle/electronics/README.md

 HH509R\_Logger is a command line program to log temperature measurements from an Omega Engineering HH509R thermocouple reader.

+Big\_Fast\_Switch is a sizable combination of film capacitor, N-MOSFET, and rectifier intended for generating input voltage transients to test DC->DC converters.

 ## Getting Started

 The README files the individual directories descibed above are a good place to start.